The Milo enameled cast iron dutch oven is a must have cast iron pot for every home cook. It will quickly become your go-to cooking pot.

-Milo Cookware Leaves Off Nubs on Inside of Lid
+Milo Leaves Off Nubs on Inside of Lid

 Some brands of enameled cast iron cookware have nubs on the inside of the lid.

-The nubs or spikes are used when slow cooking or braising.
-This way you don’t have to continually baste the food as it cooks.
+The nubs or spikes help moisture collect during braising and drips onto the food, so you don’t have to continually baste the food as it cooks.

 Other brands sometimes claim the nubs are for basting.
-Milo believes self basting occurs naturally as moisture rises and collects on the inside of the lids, with or without bubs. .
+Milo believes self basting occurs naturally as moisture rises and collects on the inside of the lids, with or without nubs. .

 How Well Did It Work?